 Hiking the iconic Cathedral Rock Trail is an experience you can’t miss on a first visit to Sedona, Arizona.
-We’re going to walk you through everything you need to know about the short but steep hike to Cathedral Rock summit, including some important things you need to know before arriving.
+We’re going to walk you through everything you need to know about the short but steep hike to Cathedral Rock summit, including the most important things you need to know before arriving.

-Cathedral Rock Trail is easily one of the most popular hikes in Sedona, which means you need to be organized and even have backup plans for accessing the trail during busier periods.
+Cathedral Rock Trail is one of the most popular hikes in Sedona, which means you need to be organized and even have backup plans for accessing the trail during busier periods.

 We will cover: